About Deborah

 Long bio

-I hold a BA in Psychology from University of Michigan, and an MSW from Columbia University.
-I’m a graduate of Coach U and Coaches Training Institute, and a Professional Certified Coach with the International Coach Federation.
+Deborah holds a B.A. in Psychology from the University of Michigan and an M.S.W. from Columbia University.
+She is a graduate of Coach U and the Coaches Training Institute and holds the Professional Certified Coach (PCC) credential from the International Coaching Federation.